FranckFreiburger/cpu-load/README.md

 ## API

 ##### `ProcessCpuLoad::start(callback, resolution = 1000)`
-Starts probing CPU load
+Starts probing CPU load.

-`callback`
-	function(pcent)

-`resolution`
+###### `callback`: function(percentage)
+Called by the library at each `resolution` interval and give the percentage of CPU usage.
+If the percentage is > 100, the value is the overload percentage.

+###### `resolution`: integer
-	probe resolution in milliseconds
+Probe resolution in milliseconds.

 ##### `ProcessCpuLoad::stop()`
-Stop probing CPU load
+Stop probing CPU load.

 ## Caveat

-Does not take into account the other processes running on the CPU.
+The library does not take into account the other processes running on the same CPU than the node process.
 The value returned is the total CPU load on which the node process is running.

 ## Credits